 The accompanying Consolidated Financial Statements have been prepared on a going concern basis of accounting, which contemplates continuity of operations, realization of assets and liabilities and commitments in the normal course of business.
 The accompanying Consolidated Financial Statements do not reflect any adjustments that might result if the Company is unable to continue as a going concern.
 The Company does not generate significant revenue, and has negative cash flows from operations, which raise substantial doubt about the Company's ability to continue as a going concern.
 The ability of the Company to continue as a going concern and appropriateness of using the going concern basis is dependent upon, among other things, raising additional capital.
 Historically, the Company has obtained funds from investors since its inception through sales of our securities.
 The Company will also seek to generate additional working capital from increasing sales from its data sciences, creative, website development and digital advertising service offerings, and continue to pursue its business plan and purposes.
-As of March 31, 2023, the Company had negative working capital \$2,542,884.
-We have historically reported net losses, and negative cash flows from operations, which raised substantial doubt about the Company's ability to continue as a going concern basis is dependent upon, among other basis is dependent upon, among other things, raising additional, working capital of \$2,542,884.
-We have historically reported net losses, and negative cash flows from operations, which raised substantial doubt about the Company's ability to continue as a going concern basis is dependent upon, among other things, raising additional capital.
+As of June 30, 2023, the Company has working capital of \$992,461.
+We have historically reported net losses, and negative cash flows from operations, which raised substantial doubt about the Company's ability to continue as a going concern in previous years.
+The appropriateness of using the going concern basis is dependent upon, among other things, raising additional capital.
 Historically, the Company has obtained funds from investors since its inception through sales of our securities.
-The Company will also seek to generate additional working capital of \$2,542,884.
-We have historically reported net losses of using the going concern basis is dependent upon, among other thi
+The Company will also seek to generate additional working capital from increasing sales from its Ai Platform, creative, website development and digital advertising service offerings, and continue to pursue its business plan and purposes.